zio/zio/docs/guides/migrate/migration-guide.md

 - `Tuple`s are not nested.
 - `Unit`s do not contribute to the output.

-Assume we have these effects
+Assume we have these effects:

 ```scala mdoc:silent:nest
 val x1: UIO[Int]     = ZIO.succeed(???)